ejyongc/School_District_Analysis/README.md

 # School_District_Analysis

-The analysis should contain the following:
-    1. Overview of the school district analysis: Explain the purpose of this analysis.

 ## 1. Analysis Overview
 The *School District Analysis* was created to provide the school board detailed information that will assist them on the decision making process for next year.
 The analysis can be divided into five sections: